-By adding a three physical rack alignment, several HA features from different parts of the configuration align.
-Each pair of hosts in a rack is designated a vSAN fault domain.
-Fault Domains enable you to protect shared storage against rack or chassis failure if your vSAN cluster spans across multiple racks or blade server chassis.
-You can create fault domains and add one or more hosts to each fault domain.
-Increasing the high availability of shared storage is a key contributor to improved platform resiliency in the event of a loss or failure.
-At this stage, we add in a crucial improvement to the shared storage HA solution.
+By transforming into a three rack configuration, several HA features from different parts of the configuration align.
+Each pair of hosts in a rack can be designated a vSAN fault domain.
+If your vSAN cluster spans across multiple racks or blade server chassis, you can use Fault Domains to protect shared storage against rack or chassis failure.
+With fault domains, when you add one or more hosts to each fault domain you increase the high availability of shared storage which is a key contributor to improved platform resiliency.
+This shared storage HA solution is a significant improvement.

-Then, vSphere Host Groups are defined to align to the three racks of hosts which then comprise three Availability Zones.
-These Availability Zones are then exploited by TAS for VMs/TKGI as an Availability Zone.
-The Host Groups feature is a great way to pin the application containers capacity usage to a set of compute & memory aggregate that is cluster-aligned without having to equal the entire cluster regardless of size while also being akin to a Resource Pool in the cluster without having to sub-segment the available compute & memory using shares.
+vSphere Host Groups are defined which align to the three racks of hosts which then comprise three Availability Zones.
+These Availability Zones are then exploited by TAS for VMs and TKGI to improve resiliency.
+The Host Groups feature is a great way to pin the application containers resource usage to an aggregation of computing power and memory that is cluster-aligned without having to manually balance the entire cluster.
+This is akin to using Resource Pools in the cluster but without having to sub-segment the available computing power and memory using shares.

 If the intent is to dedicate the entire installation to application containers, then Host Groups are less valuable as you can just set the entire cluster as an AZ.
 But, if there is the desire to blend application containers with any other kind of workload, even two different kinds of application container technologies at once, Host Groups fit well to segment capacity without the constraint of resource shares.

-Migration from the original rack to using the added racks is possible with TAS for VMs by modifying vSphere host group definition and performing a
+Migration from the single rack architecture to using three racks is easy to complete with TAS for VMs by modifying vSphere host group definitions and performing a

 TA4V Multiple Cluster Design View a larger version of this diagram.

-This third stage design is production-ready with ample high availability and redundant capacity for full-time Enterprise use.
-This size is appropriate for combined TKGI and TAS for VMs deployments, if desired, using host groups (or Resource Pools with/without host groups) to organize components of each against cluster capacity.
+This third stage design (MVP3) is production-ready with ample high availability and redundant capacity for full-time Enterprise use.
+This size is appropriate for combined TKGI and TAS for VMs deployments. if required, you may use host groups (or Resource Pools with or without host groups) to organize components within the clusters capacity.
 There is no practical reason to scale horizontally (more clusters/AZs) from this model as the upper limits of aggregate compute & memory far exceed the capability of the software components that make it up.
-If ture exascale capacity is desired, a better approach is to deploy three of these models in parallel as opposed to one, bigger one.
+If true exascale capacity is desired, a better approach is to deploy three of these models in parallel as opposed to one, bigger one.

 - High Availability (HA) of the IaaS layer is significantly improved with the addition of new vSAN domains and increased host capacity.

-- High Availability (HA) of the PaaS layer is improved with a separation of management from payload and a stronger alignment of PaaS HA (AZs) to IaaS HA constructs, including vSphere HA and vSAN fault tolerance.
+- High Availability (HA) of the PaaS layer is improved with a separation of management functions from applications and a stronger alignment of PaaS HA (AZs) to IaaS HA constructs, including vSphere HA and vSAN fault tolerance.

-- A new cluster is deployed strictly for management functions, isolating them for resource use/abuse in the payload clusters and also isolating the HA that supports them.
+- A new cluster is deployed strictly for management functions, isolating them for resource use/abuse in the application clusters and also isolating the HA that supports them.

-- A second and third payload cluster are deployed (for a total of four clusters) yielding three clusters strictly for payloads generated by the system.
+- A second and third application cluster are deployed (for a total of four clusters) resulting in three clusters dedicated for applications.

 - All non-singleton PaaS components are deployed in multiples of three to take advantage of three Availability Zones.
-HA features of both the IaaS and PaaS are aligned and in effect for the AZs.
+HA features of both the IaaS and PaaS are aligned and operating in the AZs.

-Migration from the MVP1 model to this model directly will be a challenge, as all management VMs from vSphere, NSX-T Data Center and PaaS will be migrated to a dedicated cluster and not blended in with any of the app containers created by TKGI and/or TAS for VMs.
-A fresh install of the PaaS layer (at least) makes this model the easiest to install, as it will give the opportunity to place management components in the proper cluster and evacuate any pre-existing clusters of anything other than payload (app) components.
+Migration from the MVP1 model to this multi-cluster architecture directly will be a challenge, as all management VMs from vSphere, NSX-T Data Center and PaaS will be migrated to a dedicated cluster and not blended in with any of the application containers running on TKGI and TAS for VMs.
+A fresh installation of the PaaS layer (at least) makes this model the easiest to install, as it will give you the opportunity to place management components in the management cluster and evacuate any pre-existing clusters of anything other than application components.

-Migrating from the Single Cluster/Three Racks (MVP2) model to this one will also include challenges with relocating management functions from the (now) payload cluster to the new management cluster.
-This can be accomplished as long as there are shared networks and storage between the current management location and the new management cluster.
+Migrating from the Single Cluster/Three Racks (MVP2) model to this one will also include challenges with relocating management functions from the application cluster to the new management cluster.
+This can be accomplished as long as there are shared networks and storage between the current management cluster and the new management cluster.
 The new management cluster should be built so that you can use vMotion and storage-vMotion to migrate objects to the new management cluster.
 Or, a consolidation of all management functions onto a single rack’s hosts prior to addition of new capacity could be accomplished.
-The approach is to evacuate all management functions from the existing racks targeted for payloads in favor of placement on the new management cluster.
+The approach is to evacuate all management functions from the existing racks targeted for applications in favor of placement on the new management cluster.
 How best to accomplish this is dependent upon the architecture of your current environment.